Maxfojtik/Werewolf/README.md

 The app keeps the functionality of the night phase exactly, so it is the exact same game as with the cards.

-This app was made my mdzirbel and Maxfojtik for fun.
+This app was made my Matthew Zirbel and Max Fojtik for fun.
-Role select made primarily by Maxfojtik.
+Role select made primarily by Max Fojtik.
-Everything else made primarily by mdzirbel.
+Everything else made primarily by Matthew Zirbel.

 Download it here on the <a href="https://play.google.com/store/apps/details?id=mdzirbel.werewolf">play store</a>.